Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Angled contour brush

 The shape of this brush allows you to really work powder contour products into your cheekbones to give the illusion of a sharper more angled face.
 These brushes tend to be more dense than a bronzer brush but less dense than a foundation kabuki brush.
-This happy medium is a good thing: You still want some flexibility in your contour brush or you’ll end up with lines on your face.
+And a happy medium is a good thing: You still want some flexibility in your contour brush or you’ll end up with lines on your face.

 Trish McEvoy 65 Angled Contour Makeup Brush